42ghan/ft_containers/README.md

 - **Exception Safety** :
   - `assign`
     - basic guarantee
-    - UB in case inappropriate arguments have been passed to `allocator_traits::construct` for the element constructions, or the range specified by [first,last) is not valid.
+    - UB if inappropriate arguments have been passed to `allocator::construct` for the element constructions, or the range specified by [first,last) is not valid.
   - `push_back`
     - if no reallocation, strong guarantee
     - else if the type of the elements is either copyable or no-throw moveable, strong guarantee
     - else, basic guarantee
-    - UB if `allocator_traits::construct` is not supported with `val` as argument
+    - UB if `allocator::construct` is not supported with `val` as argument
   - `pop_back`
     - non-throwing, if empty, UB
   - `insert`